acuvity/mcp-servers-registry/mcp-server-shopify-dev/README.md

     YOU MUST CALL THIS TOOL FIRST WHENEVER YOU ARE IN A SHOPIFY APP AND THE USER WANTS TO LEARN OR INTERACT WITH ANY OF THESE APIS:

     Valid arguments for `api` are:
-    - admin: The Admin GraphQL API lets you build apps and integrations that extend and enhance the Shopify admin
+    - admin: The Admin GraphQL API lets you build apps and integrations that extend and enhance the Shopify admin.
     - functions: Shopify Functions allow developers to customize the backend logic that powers parts of Shopify.
 Here are all the available APIs: Discount, Cart and Checkout Validation, Cart Transform, Pickup Point Delivery Option Generator, Delivery Customization, Fulfillment Constraints, Local Pickup Delivery Option Generator, Order Routing Location Rule, Payment Customization
     - hydrogen: Shopify Hydrogen store feature implementation guides.
 Here are all the available feature guides: Bundles, Subscriptions, Combined Listings, Markets.
 Always use this tool first when implementing one of these features in a Hydrogen store.
 Keywords: hydrogen, localization, markets, subscriptions, selling plans, combined listings, bundles.
+    - storefront-web-components: How to create storefronts using Storefront Web Components.
+Storefront Web Components let you bring Shopify-powered commerce capabilities to any website.
+Shopify Storefront Web Components are a set of web components that enable developers to build customizable storefronts using only HTML and Shopify's APIs.
+Keywords: web components, html, shopify-store, shopify-context, shopify-list-context, shopify-data, shopify-media, shopify-money, shopify-cart, shopify-variant-selector

     DON'T SEARCH THE WEB WHEN REFERENCING INFORMATION FROM THIS DOCUMENTATION.
 IT WILL NOT BE ACCURATE.
     PREFER THE USE OF THE fetch_docs_by_path TOOL TO RETRIEVE INFORMATION FROM THE DEVELOPER DOCUMENTATION SITE.